-It shall be the policy of Council to promote the overall protection of resource lands and activities and to limit the level of unserviced development to all areas within the municipality, with the exception of areas identified as community nodes, through limits on the creation of new parcels based on the permitted uses within each zone.
+It shall be the policy of Council to promote the overall protection of resource lands and activities and to manage the level of unserviced development within the Municipality, with the exception of areas identified as community nodes, through limits on the creation of new parcels based on the permitted uses within each zone.

-It shall further be the policy of Council to support the rights of farmers in the Municipality to conduct appropriate farming practices without harassment and, while recognizing that the municipality has no direct role in the regulation of agricultural practices such as spraying, crop rotation, cultivation methods, fencing of livestock, etc., to work with the farming community and the Provincial Government to encourage responsible agriculture and forestry practices and to foster a better level of understanding between residents and farmers.
+It shall further be the policy of Council to support the rights of farmers in the Municipality to conduct appropriate farming practices without harassment and, while recognizing that the Municipality has no direct role in the regulation of agricultural practices such as spraying, crop rotation, cultivation methods, and fencing of livestock, to work with the farming community and the Province to encourage responsible agriculture and forestry practices and to foster a better level of understanding between residents and farmers.

 - a.
-The impact of the conversion of resource land into non-resource uses on ongoing farming and other resource operations in the area shall be considered by Council in relation to applications to transition Rural Area lands to non-resource uses. - b.
+The impact of the conversion of resource land into non-resource uses on farming and other resource operations in the area shall be considered by Council in relation to applications to transition Rural Area lands to non-resource zones. - b.
 The Municipality will include a caveat on all subdivision approvals and development permits stating that the Municipality is a rural community and property owners are therefore notified that they will be subject to exposure to agricultural odours, slow moving farm equipment, noise and dust from cultivation, agricultural chemicals and other normal farm activities. - c.
 The Land Use Bylaw shall require buffers between resource and non-resource land uses to minimize land use conflicts, in the form of expanded building setbacks.